jgrassler/talks/magnum-debugging-101/lightning/main.md

 ## Debugging Wait Condition Timeouts

-If you do encounter this problem you always use the same basic debugging
+Debugging this always follows the same pattern:
-process:

-First of all you need to find the cluster's main Heat stack ID:
+First of all you need to find the cluster's Heat stack ID:

 ```
 $ include(cmd/cluster-stack-id.sh)include(output/cluster-stack-id)
 ```

-Second, you list the stack's resources and find the offending wait condition the offending `WaitCondition`:
+Second, you list the stack's resources and find the offending wait condition:

 ```
 $ include(cmd/find-wait-condition.sh)include(output/failed-master-wait-condition)
 ```

-We are only interested in the first and last column here, hence the `awk`.
+We are only interested in the first column here, hence the `awk`.
 The first column tells us whether the problematic node is a master or minion node.

 -->